Zugidor/TCD-Algos-2021/Progress.md

 - Elements of part 4 of the project has been completed by `saisankp` to merge both the user interface with the functionality of part 3.

-- Hence, the application is currently looking like <a href="https://youtu.be/TKKlxEImqRU">this</a>.
+- Hence, the application is currently looking like [this]("https://youtu.be/TKKlxEImqRU").

 ## Academic Calendar Week 34

 - The design document structure has been made by `saisankp` on Google Docs and we will have it completed by Friday.

-- The .gitignore file has been updated and a text file containing information about the project has been made by `Zugidor`.
+- The .gitignore file has been updated and the Readme.txt deliverable has been made by `Zugidor`.

-- The remaining parts of the assignment will be finished soon.

-- We will have the demo video completed sometime during this week.
+- Part 3 and Part 4 of the project have been improved by `Zugidor`, Part 3 is now more optimised and Part 4 has additional error handling.

+- We decided on how we are going to record our demo video for the project.

+- Application development is progressing smoothly.

+## Academic Calendar Week 35

 [AcademicCalendar]: https://www.tcd.ie/calendar/academic-year-structure/academic-year-structure.pdf
 [TODO]: https://github.com/Zugidor/TCD-Algos-2021/blob/main/TODO.md